oroinc/documentation/user/back-office/system/integrations/payment-integration/wirecard/wirecard-prerequisites.rst

 To start using Wirecard payment methods with the OroCommerce application, complete the following:

-1. Sign up for the Wirecard service at |wirecard.com| and configure it.
+1. Sign up for the Wirecard service at the Wirecard official website and configure it.
 You will need to contact the Wirecard support team to do it.

 #.
 From the Wirecard support team, obtain the following credentials: